-When I entered the ministry in the 1930s, apostasy was something way out yonder in the future.
-That has changed; the storm has now broken with all of its fury.
-Though I am not a pessimist, I don't think the apostasy should take us by surprise.
-We ought to be able to meet it in this hour in which we are living and recognize it for what it is.
+Now all of this is changed.
+The storm has broken with all of its fury.
+Though I am not a pessimist (I refuse to be called a pessimist unless the pessimist can be defined as the man who blows out the light the optimist thought he saw in the dark, and I do not want to blow out that light), I do think that we need not let the apostasy take us by surprise.
+We ought to be able to meet it in this hour in which we are living and to recognize it for what it is.

-Our Lord Jesus never predicted phenomenal success for His church.
-What He did say is,
+Our Lord Jesus never did predict phenomenal success for His church.
+This is the thing He did say:

-"...
-When the Son of Man comes, will He really find faith on the earth?" -Luke 18:8
+...When the Son of man cometh, shall he find faith on the earth?
+(Luke 18:8)

-In the Greek it is "the faith," and the faith is that body of truth which the apostles handed down to us.
-It's not a reference to personal faith, but to belief in the whole body of revealed truth.
+In the Greek it is "the faith," and the faith is that body of truth which the apostles have handed down to us.
+It is not a reference to personal faith, but to belief in the whole body of revealed truth.

-The question, "Will He really find faith on the earth?" is couched in such a way in the Greek that it demands a negative answer.
-No, He frankly says He will not find faith on the earth when He returns.
-Now I recognize He is referring to the day when

-He returns to establish His kingdom, but this hour in which we live is the beginning of that apostasy.
+The question, "Shall He find the faith on the earth?" is couched in such a way in the Greek that it demands a negative answer.
+No, He frankly says that He will not find the faith on the earth when He returns.
+Now I recognize that He is referring to the day when He returns to establish His kingdom, but this hour in which we live is the beginning of that apostasy.
 So we need to recognize it.
 We should not let it take us by surprise.

-The New Testament book of Jude deals almost exclusively with the apostasy, and he gets right to his subject in verse 4:
+Jude is the book in the New Testament that deals almost exclusively with the apostasy.
+Jude begins his subject with verse 4:

-For certain men have crept in unnoticed, who long ago were marked out for this condemnation, ungodly men
+For there are certain men crept in unawares, who were before of old ordained to this condemnation, ungodly men...

-Jude warns against "certain men" who have crept in unawares.
-"Marked out" here means they were written of beforehand.
+He warns against these certain men who have crept in unawares.
+"Ordained" here means they were written of beforehand.
 This is not something new, Jude says.
 They were "long beforehand marked out for this condemnation."
-We went through a period when theologians said God was dead.
-Of course they would say that, because they were "ungodly men" and God was not even in their thinking.
+We went through a period when theologians said that God was dead.
+Of course they would say that because they were "ungodly men" and God was not even in their thinking.

 ...
-Who turn the grace of our God into lewdness and deny the only Lord God and our Lord Jesus Christ.
+Turning the grace of our God into lasciviousness, and denying the only Lord God, and our Lord Jesus Christ.

 A better understood translation would be, "They turned the grace of our God into blatant immorality."
-You see, the difference today is the fact that sin, which before was carried on undercover is today blatant.
+You see, the difference today is the fact that sin, which before was carried on undercover (I'm perfectly willing to admit that there was sin and unbelief in the church before), is today blatant.
 Immorality has come out in the open.
-Ministers in our great denominations are saying adultery, lying, and stealing are perfectly permissible.
+Ministers in our great denominations are saying that adultery, lying, and stealing are perfectly permissible.
 They have turned the grace of our God into blatant immorality.

-A few years ago in Washington, D.C., a minister said, "So far as we are concerned, it makes no difference whether Christ was born of a virgin or not.
+A few years ago in Washington, D.C., a minister said, "We liberal churchmen are no longer interested in the fundamental modernist controversy.
+We do not believe we should even waste our time engaging in it.
+So far as we are concerned, it makes no difference whether Christ was born of a virgin or not.
 We don't even bother to form an opinion on the subject."